Wisconsin Public Radio: History

 On the weekend, it airs WPR-produced shows, such as Zorba Paster On Your Health and To the Best of Our Knowledge.
 Weekends also include NPR/PRI/APM entertainment programming such as Wait Wait...
 Don't Tell Me!, Ask Me Another, Radiolab and Live from Here (the former A Prairie Home Companion) on Saturdays, with Says You!, A Way with Words, Milk Street Radio, Bullseye with Jesse Thorn, and This American Life on Sundays.
 Other WPR-originated programming on the weekends include: University of the Air, the folk music focused Simply Folk, and PRX Remix.
-Higher Ground, a program of world music hosted by Dr. Jonathan Overby, is broadcast on Saturday night on WHAD, WPR's Ideas Network station in Milwaukee, and otherwise heard on WPR's News & Classical Music stations around the state.
-Formerly the network carried old time radio programming on weekend evenings, but discontinued doing so in June 2020 due to the racial and sexist views of the era proving outdated and offensive to general audiences.
+On June 23, 2025, WPR announced it would end Zorba Paster On Your Health, BETA, University of the Air, and To the Best of Our Knowledge'.
+University of the Air began as Wisconsin School of the Air in 1931 and changed to its current name in 1978.

-The flagship station of the Ideas Network is WHA 970 AM in Madison, one of the oldest existing radio stations in the world.
-All Ideas Network stations broadcast in analog monaural sound to provide those signals the largest coverage areas possible, while the HD Radio and Internet streaming feeds broadcast in stereo.
+The flagship station of the WPR News is WHA 970 AM in Madison, one of the oldest existing radio stations in the world, and WERN 88.7 FM in Madison.
+Most WPR News stations broadcast in analog monaural sound to provide those signals the largest coverage areas possible, while the HD Radio and Internet streaming feeds broadcast in stereo.

-Personalities hosting call-in talk shows on the Ideas Network (as of November 2017) include Kate Archer Kent (early morning weekdays), Larry Meiller (late morning and early afternoon weekdays) and Central Time with Rob Ferrett and various co-hosts (afternoon drive time).
-On the typical weekday, the Ideas Network broadcasts over seven hours of live, Wisconsin-produced call-in talk shows.
+Prior to 2024, the network hosted two call in shows during the morning and evening drive times, The Morning Show and Central Time.
+Personalities hosting call-in talk shows on the Ideas Network (as of November 2017) included Kate Archer Kent (early morning weekdays), and Central Time with Rob Ferrett and various co-hosts (afternoon drive time).
+On the typical weekday, the Ideas Network broadcast over seven hours of live, Wisconsin-produced call-in talk shows.
+This was reduced in 2024 when the network restructured.

-NPR News & Music Network
+The network carried old time radio programming on weekend evenings, but discontinued doing so in June 2020 due to the racial and sexist views of the era proving outdated and offensive to general audiences.